Ferrari-man/tic-tac-toe-in-python-/README.md

 - has X
 - has O
 - terminal only
-- use however you like
+- has check draw
+- has check win

 ## Installation

-just download latest version
+just download latest version of python

 have python installed